-The Family Violence Prevention Centre is having an impact on family violence screening and influencing how screening and first line response is being undertaken in health services across Victoria.
+The Centre for Family Violence Prevention is influencing how screening and first line response is being undertaken across Victoria.

-Our key project in this area SUSTAIN, aims to develop sustainable ways to identify and respond to women experiencing domestic violence during antenatal care, which can be integrated into the complex system of antenatal care.
-It includes identifying how to overcome the challenges for health systems and the development of a Health System Implementation model as a framework for screening and response to domestic violence in antenatal care, particularly in regional and rural settings with low resources.
+Our key project in this area SUSTAIN, is developing sustainable ways to identify and respond to women experiencing domestic violence during antenatal care has informed the roll out of screening in antenatal care at the Women’s hospital.
+We have developed a Health System Implementation model as a framework for screening and response to domestic violence in antenatal care, particularly in regional and rural settings with low resources.
+This work is being published by the Australian National Research Organisation for Women’s Safety who funded this research).

-The Centre’s Director, Professor Kelsey Hegarty is advising government on the roll out of the Multi Agency Risk Assessment and Management.
-The Women’s CEO, Dr Sue Matthews is the only health representative on the Family Violence state-wide Steering Committee, championing the role of the health sector.
+Our director Kelsey Hegarty is advising government on the roll out of the Multi Agency Risk Assessment and Management.
+Sue Matthews, the CEO of The Royal Women's Hospital, is the only health representative on the Family Violence state-wide Steering Committee, championing the role of the health sector.

 Strengthening hospital responses to family violence program

 Since 2014, the Victorian Government has funded The Royal Women's Hospital and Bendigo Health to lead the development and implementation of a framework to embed a whole-of-hospital approach to identify and respond to family violence.
 The Strengthening Hospital Responses to Family Violence program is now operationalised in 88 Victorian hospitals and health services, and successfully delivers on recommendation 95 of the Royal Commission into Family Violence.
+Further information about the Strengthening hospital responses to family violence program.
 Due to the program’s success:

 - In the last 18 months, 27,500 staff in Victorian hospitals have been trained, which is approximately 22% of the Victorian hospital workforce